toowoxx/terraform-provider-packer/README.md

 You can use the `force` attribute of resource `packer_image` to overwrite the image every time.

+The remote state does not affect this provider's ability to function.
+If you delete an image remotely, Packer will still run and attempt to create a new one which should succeed.
+There is no fundamental difference between "Creation" and "Update" of a

 ## License

 [Mozilla Public License v2.0](https://github.com/toowoxx/terraform-provider-packer/blob/main/LICENSE)